 Protecting children is one of the most important tasks the police undertake.
 Only the police can investigate suspected crimes, arrest perpetrators and monitor sex offenders.
 Police officers have the power to take a child who is in danger into a place of safety, or to seek an order to restrict an offender’s contact with children.
 The police service also has a significant role working with other agencies to ensure the child’s protection and well-being, longer term.

-Publication — Counter-terrorism —
+Publication — Crime recording —

-Publication — Child protection, Joint inspection —
+Publication — Child protection, Joint inspection, Mental health —